 You can use several Filter Sets on one page and display several Filter widgets accordingly.
 Moreover, you can filter different post types at the same time on the same page.

 To display two or more different Filter Widgets on a page, you need to add two or more Filter Everything widgets to the page.

 The order in which multiple Filter widgets are displayed on a page is determined by the Priority parameter value for each Filter Set.
 The Filter Set which has higher value of this parameter will be displayed first.

 [fe_widget] and use the “id” attribute to explicitly specify which Filter Set to display in the desired location.
 In this case, the rest of the widgets will take into account the already displayed Filter Set and will automatically display the rest Filter Sets related to the page.

 Create a Filter Set

 In the WordPress Admin Panel go to the Filters > Add New and you will see the editing screen of the new Filter Set.
-Fill up the Title field, specify Post type, add new Filters, optionally specify Location of the Filter Set and publish the Set.
+Fill up the Title field, specify Post type, add new Filters, optionally specify Where to filter? of the Filter Set and publish the Set.

 Remove a Filter Set

 You can remove Filter Set just like any WordPress post by clicking “Move to Trash” link.
 In this case all Filters that are in the Filter Set will also be removed.
 Filter Set with its Filters can be restored from the Trash.
 But if you delete permanently the Filter Set from the Trash , it will not be possible to restore it.